WELCOME TO THE BG PERSPECTIVE PROGRAM!

 To obtain approval for any of their courses to be included in the program, departments and programs are required to submit a detailed master syllabus, sample assignments and instructional materials, and a plan for assessing the general education learning outcomes in the course.
 These materials are reviewed by all the members of the general education committee, the Director of Academic Assessment, and the Provost during the approval process.

 General education assessment data is collected each term.
 The results will be routinely shared with faculty and the larger BGSU community.

 Students who were admitted to BGSU prior to Fall 2015 will fulfill the previous BGP Program requirements, which are provided in the panel on the left labeled "Students Admitted Prior to Fall 2015."

-BGP Faculty: This is a friendly reminder that your BGP learning outcomes assessment data are due on Tuesday, January 2, 2018.
+BGP Faculty: This is a friendly reminder that your BGP learning outcomes assessment data are due at the end of the term, every time the course is taught.
 For instructions on submitting BGP assessment data, please see this page.
-If you have any questions or need any assistance with your data submission process, please contact Dr. Jessica Turos, Associate Director of the Office of Academic Assessment at email@example.com.
+If you have questions or if you need assistance with your data submission process, please contact Dr. Jessica Turos, Associate Director of the Office of Academic Assessment at firstname.lastname@example.org.